-If the remote procedure on the VistA M Server does not require any incoming parameters, applications can pass an empty Param Property.
+If the remote procedure on the VistA M Server does not require any incoming parameters, applications can pass an empty Param property.
 The client application merely sets the RemoteProcedure Property and makes the call.
-If the Param Property retains a value from a previous call, it can be cleared using the ClearParameters Property.
+If the Param property retains a value from a previous call, it can be cleared using the ClearParameters Property.
 Thus, it is possible to make a call without passing any parameters.

-CAUTION: The following restrictions apply with the Param Property:
+CAUTION: The following restrictions apply with the Param property:

-- 1. You are not allowed to "skip" passing parameters, such as TAG^ROUTINE(1,,3), where you can skip passing the second parameter in DSM code.
+- 1. You are not allowed to "skip" passing parameters, such as TAG^ROUTINE(1,,3).
 If there are fewer elements in the Param array than exist as input parameters in the RPC, the subsequent parameters are not passed to the RPC. - 2.
 Passing multiple array parameters in one remote procedure call is not supported at this time.
 Only one array parameter can be passed to an RPC, and it must be the last parameter in the actual list.